GSA/cio.gov-redo/_resources/fcio.md

 title: Office of the Federal Chief Information Officer
 date: Jan 1, 9999
 description: Develops and provides direction in the use of Internet-based technologies
-filters: publication current
+filters: report current
-type: publication
+type: report
 category:
 status: current